kodecocodes/i9t/contacts/contacts.markdown

 }
 ```

-In this code, you create a CNContactStore instance.
-CNContactStore represents the user's address book, containing all of the user's contacts.
+In this code, you create a **CNContactStore** instance. **CNContactStore** represents the user's address book, containing all of the user's contacts.

-After you initialize the CNContactStore, you call the instance method `requestAccessForEntityType(:completion:)`.
+After you initialize the **CNContactStore**, you call the instance method `requestAccessForEntityType(:completion:)`.

 The completion handler returns a boolean value: whether or not the user granted the app permission to access their contacts.